 Summer, the mid-nineties.
-At the end of the day, pleasantly exhausted, my sister and I would retire to the downstairs bedroom and sit in the air conditioning as it got dark outside, watching Nick at Nite’s “Block Party Summer.”
+At the end of the day, pleasantly exhausted, my sister and I would retire to the downstairs bedroom and sit in the air conditioning as it got dark outside with a silent fan running, watching Nick at Nite’s “Block Party Summer.”

 We first knew Mary Tyler Moore from The Dick Van Dyke Show.
 Laura Petrie.
 She was so pretty, and her clothes were so cool, and sometimes she would do musical numbers with Rob and they were so great.

 And she was funny as hell.

 Then there was The Mary Tyler Moore Show.
 Mary Richards.
 Still pretty, still dressed to the nines.
 Not a stranger to feminine charm, she could, as the song says, “turn the world on with her smile.”
 But Mary Richards was not Laura Petrie.
 She was unmarried—for seven seasons she dated around, but remained unattached.
 She lived alone.
 She had close friends, both male and female.
 She worked, and placed a high premium on doing her job well.

 But watching the show again—as I did to prepare for this essay—it’s easy to see what’s missing from that summary: in short, her personality.

 Unlike Laura Petrie, Mary Richards didn’t come from the U.S.O.
 She didn’t feel comfortable onstage, or in any kind of spotlight.
 She didn’t want to be in charge.
 Put on the spot, she often stammered and seized up.
 Watching her reluctantly take a leadership role in her early days at WJM—such as when, during an election-night blizzard, she takes over producing the disastrous live-results news coverage only after Mr. Grant (Ed Asner) repeatedly orders her to step up—can induce cringes.